Building Health Teams Program

 Participants will also earn a badge upon completion.
 This badge may be included on resumes or applications to denote achievement of learning about health care and interprofessional teaming.
 Also, participation in this program can provide you with great talking points for applications, essays, personal statements, cover letters, and more!

-92% of attendees agreed or strongly agreed that the program met their expectations!
+Over 90% of attendees agree or strongly agreed that the program met their expectations!